the-paid-actor/dcs-dtc/README.md

   - Pre-Planned coordinates

 The setting of Pre-Planned coordinates relies on the settings for all stations being correct.
 If those settings are not correct, results may vary from everything working fine, the coordinates being set on the wrong station or any station not receving the set coordinates.

+## Strike Eagle

+If you have displays already programmed in the jet, the app will skip uploading the new displays configuration.
+This will be improved in a future version.

 # Help